Signals in the Landscape by Phoebe Berglund

 Phoebe Berglund is an artist based in NYC.
 She uses choreographic methods to create situations that consider relationships between object/subject, animal/human, human/machine.
 Berglund earned her MFA in Combined Media at Hunter College and is the recipient of the Leutz/Reidel Fellowship at the Universitat der Kunst Berlin.
 Recently she has presented her work at MoMA PS1, Villa Empain Brussels, The Center for Performance Research, Movement Research at Judson Church, NADA NY, Material Art Fair Mexico City.
 Berglund was a 2018 Shandaken: Storm King Art Center Artist-in-Residence.

-Juli Brandano is dancer and choreographer based in Brooklyn, NY.
+Juli Brandano, collaborating with Berglund on the May 11 and Sept 7 performances, is dancer and choreographer based in Brooklyn, NY.
 She has performed in work by Cally Spooner, Phoebe Berglund, Alexandra Pirici, Amelia Heintzelman, Ayano Elson, and Jodi Melnick.
 Her work has been presented at Triskelion Arts, the School of Contemporary Dance and Thought (Northampton, MA), and Brooklyn Arts Exchange.

-stormy budwig is an international dance artist, social ecologist, and resistance strategist living and working.
+stormy budwig, collaborating with Berglund on the May 11 performance, is an international dance artist, social ecologist, and resistance strategist living and working.
 Starting in the fall she will split her time between Montpellier, France at the "exerce" Masters program and Brooklyn, NY.
 She takes her time, converses and listens deeply, and, on occasion, runs hastily into oceans, projects, and open spaces. budwig’s work is sited, rooted, emergent, and absolutely hopeful.
 Her projects, calendars, and ways to get in touch are online here.

 Presented with Storm King Art Center.